-STOP PRESS: Last few cohousing homes available
+STOP PRESS: Cohousing homes available

 We are a mutually supportive cohousing group, sharing values and aims, building our own low energy and environmentally friendly homes with a shared ‘common house’, land and facilities at Cannock Mill, Colchester.